fhdsl/metricminer/privacypolicy.md

 ## Policies for authors of packages or other applications
 Do not use an API key or client ID from the `metricminer` in an external package or tool.
 Per the Google User Data Policy https://developers.google.com/terms/api-services-user-data-policy, your application must accurately represent itself when authenticating to Google API services.

-If you use these packages inside another package or application that executes its own logic — as opposed to code in the metricminer or by the user — you must communicate this clearly to the user.
-Do not use credentials from the Tidyverse API Packages; instead, use credentials associated with your project or your user.
+If you use these packages inside another package or application that executes its own logic — as opposed to code in the `metricminer` or by the user — you must communicate this clearly to the user.
+Do not use credentials from the `metricminer`; instead, use credentials associated with your project or your user.

 ## Contact Us